 Virginia’s Aquatic Life

 The Virginia Living Museum is home to more than 100 species of fish and aquatic invertebrates.
-The Museum exhibits several endangered and threatened species including the shortnose sturgeon (federal endangered), blackbanded sunfish (state endangered), Roanoke logperch (federal endangered) and the loggerhead sea turtle (federal threatened).
+The Museum exhibits several endangered and threatened species including the shortnose sturgeon (federal endangered), blackbanded sunfish (state endangered) and the loggerhead sea turtle (federal threatened).

 Learn more about Virginia’s aquatic life on our Animals page.

 Beavers, otters, foxes, coyotes, raccoons and bobcats are all animals that live around us, but are seldom seen.
 Visitors can see them on the Museum’s outdoor trail, along with deer and red wolves, the most endangered mammal in North America.
 Six pups were born at the Museum on April 26, 2007.
-Two of the young wolves remain on exhibit along with their father.
+One of the young wolves remains on exhibit along with their father.

 Learn more about Virginia’s mammals on our Animals page.